Rent in South Florida up 57%, study says

 For renters, the demand for affordable housing continues to explode.

-Realtor.com tracks prices across the country and recently released data showing the Miami-Fort Lauderdale-West Palm Beach market had the largest increase in the county.
+Realtor.com tracks prices across the country and recently released data showing the Miami-Fort Lauderdale-West Palm Beach market had the largest increase in the U.S.

 The study showed median rent in South Florida was just under $3,000 per month in March.
 That's a 57.2% jump from the previous year and by far the largest percentage increase in the nation.